moneyforward/oauth2-client-demo/README-en.md

 # oauth-client-demo

-This project demonstrates how to implement an OAuth2 client in Node.js to interact with MoneyForward's authentication server.
+This project demonstrates how to implement an OAuth2 client in Node.js to interact with Money Forward's authentication server.
 It showcases a complete flow for authorizing, obtaining tokens, refreshing tokens, and accessing protected resources using OAuth2.

 ## Prerequisites

 - **Node.js**: Ensure that Node.js is installed on your system, as this example is based on Node.js v22.9.0.
 You can download it from [Node.js](https://nodejs.org/).
-- **OAuth2 Client Library**: Uses `@badgateway/oauth2-client` for simplified OAuth2 flow.
+- **OAuth2 Client Library**: Uses `@badgateway/oauth2-client` to implement OAuth2 flow properly.

 ## Configuration

-Before running the application, you need to set your own OAuth2 credentials.
+Before running the application, you need to set your own OAuth2 credentials and redirect uri.
 Replace the placeholders in `src/index.ts` with your actual values:

 ```javascript
 const CLIENT_ID = 'YOUR_CLIENT_ID'; // Replace with your OAuth2 Client ID